 Jedediah Strong Smith, one of America’s greatest trapper-explorers, is born in Bainbridge, New York.

-Smith explored a stunningly large area of the Far West during his short life.
+Smith explored a stunningly large area of the American West during his short life.
 He began his western voyages in 1822, when he joined the pioneering fur trader William Ashley on a trip up the Missouri River.
-Unlike earlier fur traders, who depended on Native Americans to actually trap or hunt the furs, Ashley eliminated the Indians as middlemen and instead sent out independent Anglo trappers like Smith to do the job.
+Unlike earlier fur traders, who depended on Native Americans to actually trap or hunt the furs, Ashley eliminated the Natives as middlemen and instead sent out independent Anglo trappers like Smith to do the job.

-To escape dependence on Indians, though, Ashley needed to find his own sources of beaver and otter in the West, and Smith became one of his best explorers.
+To escape dependence on Native Americans, though, Ashley needed to find his own sources of beaver and otter in the West, and Smith became one of his best explorers.
 A year after his first trip up the Missouri, Smith set out with a small band of mountain men to explore the Black Hills region of the Dakotas at Ashley’s behest.
 Despite being mauled by a grizzly bear in the Black Hills, Smith continued westward to the site of modern-day Dubois, Wyoming, where he and his men camped for the winter.

 The blazing of the South Pass route alone would have secured Smith’s claim as one of the great explorers of the American West, but during the following decade, Smith also explored the Great Salt Lake, the Colorado Plateau, and led the first expedition to cross the Southwest to California—all before he was 30 years old.
 Having lived through dozens of narrow escapes on his intrepid journeys, Smith decided to retire from his dangerous trade in 1830 and enter the mercantile business.
-Ironically, being a trader proved more deadly than exploring: while leading a trading caravan along the Santa Fe Trail in 1831, Smith was killed by Commanche Indians near the Cimarron River.
+Ironically, being a trader proved more deadly than exploring: while leading a trading caravan along the Santa Fe Trail in 1831, Smith was killed by Commanche Native Americans near the Cimarron River.
 He was 32 years old.